Presidency of Jacob Zuma: Domestic affairs

-Zuma was inaugurated at the height of the effects in South Africa of the 2008 global financial crisis, amid South Africa's first recession since the end of apartheid.
+Zuma was inaugurated at the height of the effects in South Africa of the 2008 financial crisis, amid South Africa's first recession since the end of apartheid.
 Upon taking office, he established the National Planning Commission under the office of the Presidency, chaired by Minister Trevor Manuel.
 The commission developed the National Development Plan, a long-term strategic vision to coordinate government policy for the achievement of central economic and social objectives by 2030.
 The plan was released in 2011 and adopted by Zuma's cabinet in 2012, although critics say that the plan was not successfully implemented during his presidency.

 Zuma's critics claim that his policies contributed to an escalation in South Africa's debt burden: the debt-to-GDP ratio increased from 28% at the start of his presidency to just over 50% in the week of his resignation.
 Nedbank, one of South Africa's largest banks, estimates that poor policy decisions, maladministration, and corruption during Zuma's second term alone cost the South African economy R470 billion (US$33.7 billion).